 Do air fryers smell?

 Apart from a slight plastic or chemical smell when new, most air fryers shouldn’t make much smell, and certainly nothing unpleasant.
-If this happens, it is probably a fault with the appliance!
+If your air fryer is smelling out your house, it is probably a fault with the appliance or the way you are cooking fatty foods 🙂

 If you have your own experiences with plastic or chemical smells from air fryers, we would love to hear all about it in the comments section below!